ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 This subsection provides a brief gloassary of key terms related to the architecture.
 These terms ar defined in the relevent sections of this document.

 - Cached State: The state and history that the implementation keeps for each set of associated Endpoints that have been used previously.
+- Clone: A copy of a Connection that forms a part of a Connection Group.
 - Connection: An object that can be used to send and receive messages.
 - Connection Group: A set of Connections that shares properties and caches.
 - Connection Property: A Transport Property that can be used to configure protocol-specific options and control per-connection behavior of a Transport Services implementation.